 Please feel free to contact with any questions using the form below

 We often tell you how to develop a proper strategy, create a nicely designed email, or activate subscribers who no longer open your newsletters.
-But we awfully seldom mention text for emails, despite it being one of the crucial elements of a newsletter.
+But it's a crime that we barely talk about texts for emails, despite it being one of the crucial elements of a newsletter.

 In this article we'll try to redeem ourselves by telling you how to write a good email copy.